The right to choose

 We support moves that look to increase the sustainability of tobacco growing.

 In recent years, there has been considerable debate about the social, environmental and economic impact of tobacco growing, especially in developing countries.

-Organisations such as the Framework Convention Alliance and the World Health Organisation’s Framework Convention on Tobacco Control are calling for tobacco farmers to be encouraged to switch to alternative crops.
+Organisations such as the Framework Convention Alliance and the World Health Organization’s Framework Convention on Tobacco Control have called for tobacco farmers to be encouraged to switch to alternative crops.

 Such calls are based on claims that tobacco growing has worse impacts than other crops.
 In particular, there are concerns regarding deforestation, the exacerbation of poverty and social inequality through bonded labour and child labour, and occupational health risks such as green tobacco sickness (GTS).

 It is true that, like all crops, tobacco has impacts, but our approach to agriculture and working with farmers is designed to mitigate and reduce them.

 We agree that governments should look at the impacts of tobacco growing, as with any commercial crop.
 But we believe this should be done in an inclusive and evidence-based way that takes into consideration the wider agricultural context.